anthonyrisinger/cga/8/cga+05.md

 - $\frac{1}{2}\mathbf{p}^2\mathbf{n}_\infty$: A "height" in the $\mathbf{n}_\infty$ direction proportional to squared distance from origin
 - $\mathbf{n}_0$: A unit "bias" ensuring proper normalization

 The intersection of this paraboloid with the null cone constraint creates a 3D surface that encodes Euclidean geometry in a linearized form.
+This geometric construction—lifting points onto a higher-dimensional surface to linearize relationships—appears throughout mathematics, from the Veronese embedding in algebraic geometry to kernel methods in machine learning.

 #### Practical Considerations